alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

   ![Load balancing](images/deploy_sre/media/rds_local_nps_remote_server_timeouts.png)
 - Click `OK` twice and close `Network Policy Server` MMC

+#### Set the security groups for access to session hosts
+On your **deployment machine**
+- Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
+- Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
+- Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
+- Run `./Configure_CAP_And_RAP.ps1 -sreId <SRE ID>`, where the SRE ID is the one specified in the config

 ### Configuration of SSL on RDS Gateway
+On your **deployment machine**.
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/secure_research_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`